The liner inside your chimney plays a vital role in keeping your fireplace safe and efficient.

 Do All Chimneys Have to Be Lined?

 So, to reiterate, yes.
-All functional, fire-burning chimneys need a flue liner to be considered safe.
+All functional, fire-burning chimneys, including a masonry chimney, need a flue liner to be considered safe.

 If your home passed code inspection, chances are it already has a flue liner installed.